Slykuiper/slykuiper.github.io/_pages/about.md

   </div>
 </div>

-After a few years of freelancing out of highschool, [Streamlabs](https://streamlabs.com/) approached me for a small project animating icons for their dashboard.
+I started freelancing after graduating highschool, creating motion graphics for a variety of clients and small businesses.
+3 years into it I was approached by [Streamlabs](https://streamlabs.com/) for a small project to animate icons for their dashboard.
 New projects kept coming and I was brought on to the company as a motion designer.
 From there it’s been an exciting ride contributing on numerous projects for creators, designing & animating social media graphics and paid media, and leading content production on design-driven tools for creators.

-In my free time I like to learn new things and explore different mediums.
-If that interests you check out my socials below!
+Learning new things and exploring different mediums in my free time is important to me.
+Front-end design, game programming, 3d modeling, scripting, browser automation, IoT tinkering and anything in between.